Phil Neville admits Manchester United have failed to meet "any levels of expectations" in David Moyes' first season in charge at Old Trafford.

-United take on Everton at Goodison Park on Sunday sitting seventh in the Premier League, and are contemplating a first season without Champions League football for 18 years.
+United take on Everton at Goodison Park on Sunday sitting seventh in the Premier League, and are preparing for their first season without Champions League football for 18 years.

 And Neville, a prominent member of Moyes' backroom team, concedes that no one at the club has any excuse for falling drastically short in the first season since Sir Alex Ferguson's retirement.